mobxjs/mobx/docs/best/pitfalls.md

 #### `Array.isArray(observable([1,2,3])) === false`

+_This limitation applies to MobX 4 and lower only_

 In ES5 there is no way to reliably inherit from arrays, and hence observable arrays inherit from objects.
 This means that regularly libraries are not able to recognize observable arrays as normal arrays (like lodash, or built-in operations like `Array.concat`).
 This can simply be fixed by passing calling `observable.toJS()` or `observable.slice()` before passing the array to another library.